 Media Contact: Catherine Rhebergen, email@example.com or 310-374-3426, ext.
 8255

-BCHD is currently exploring an opportunity to expand its “LiveWell Tots” school health program to early childhood development centers throughout the Beach Cities.
-Additionally, allcove Beach Cities, a youth wellness center, will be opening this fall at Beach Cities Health District, 514 N. Prospect Ave., 4th Floor, Redondo Beach. allcove Beach Cities will offer mental and physical health services, education and employment assistance, peer and family support, and substance use prevention programs for young people ages 12-25 in the greater South Bay.
+In March, BCHD announced its partnership with allcove, a program developing an innovative network of integrated youth mental health centers across the state of California.
+Funded by the California Mental Health Services Oversight and Accountability Commission, the $2 million, 4-year grant will establish “allcove Beach Cities,” a youth wellness center initially opening this fall at BCHD, 514 N. Prospect Ave., 4th floor, in Redondo Beach. allcove Beach Cities will offer mental and physical health services, supported education and employment, peer and family support, and substance use prevention programs for young people ages 12-25 in the greater South Bay.
+BCHD was endorsed by the Los Angeles County Department of Mental Health to apply for the funds.